akenworthy87/ci-milestone3/README.md

 - A pagination system will need to be added to the Movies List page once the DB expands above a certain number of records.
 - Front End: the current frontend is a barebones proof of concept, I have only implemented the bare minimum CSS to make the site work as expected, one thing to possible adjust is the desktop view - it is a bit left side heavy.
 - File uploading: a feature to allow users to upload images to the site to use for the movie art, instead of the current system of hotlinking to an external source.
+- MongoDB Connection string: might be better to split this up so username, password, and db are stored as separate env vars and replace the parts of the connection string?
+- Clean Requirements.txt: there's a lot of entries in here that pip3 picks up from AWS C9's environment which aren't actually required.

 ## Technologies Used